TheIndieStone/ProjectZomboidTranslations/README.md

 ## Joining As Contributor

-If you want to join as a contributor instead of forking, then create an issue and notify Connall, send me a message on theindiestone.com or through Discord.
-There are numerous ways to get a hold of me.
+If you want to join as a contributor instead of forking, then create an issue or send a message to the repository maintainers/admins, or through Discord.

 If you have questions you can click the link below to get to the Discord server and post to the #translations channel.